Lumpkin County

 Contractor: Ephram Clayton

 Description: The building faces southeast and is a two story buff colored brick, stone and wood structure.
-The building is located on landscaped grounds in the center of Dahlonega.
+The building is located on landscaped grounds of the Public Square in the center of Dahlonega.
 The outer walls are solid, ranging between 24 and 22.5 inches thick.
 The southeast front has a large portico with two large columns rising to a pediment at the roof line.
 On the first story is an arched entrance with balcony on the second story.
 The windows have shutters.
 The roof is hipped.
 The building now houses the Dahlonega Gold Museum.

 Note: The bricks for the courthouse were hand made from clay dug from nearby Cane Creek and reveal trace amounts of gold.